samplchallenges/SAMPL6/physical_properties/logP/analysis/README.md

     - `Mixed/` - This directory contains table and barplots of molecular statistics analysis calculated only for methods in Mixed method category.
     - `Other/` - This directory contains table and barplots of molecular statistics analysis calculated only for methods in Other method category.
     - `Physical/` - This directory contains table and barplots of molecular statistics analysis calculated only for methods in Physical method category.
+- `analysis_outputs_withrefs/` - Duplicates the `analysis_outputs` directory, but also includes analysis of Mobley lab reference calculations, which were not formal submissions.
+In addition to the plot categories above, also adds, under `MolecularStatisticsTables`, the following new plots:
+    - `MAE_vs_method_plot_colored_by_type.pdf`: Barplot showing overall performance by MAE, with reference calculations colored differently.
+    - `RMSE_vs_method_plot_colored_by_type.pdf`: Barplot showing overall performance by RMSE, with reference calculations colored differently.

   ## Submission IDs for log *P* prediction methods